-Key Stage 2
+Key Stage Two

-In KS2 the children develop their skills further to make them more capable in using Computing and being able to transfer skills across other pieces of software and hard ware.
+In Key Stage Two, the children develop their skills further to make them more capable in using Computing technologies and being able to transfer skills across other pieces of software and hard ware.
 To extend their knowledge of other software, they often visit the CLC at Witton Park.
-Coding is a very important aspect of the new national curriculum and the children are able to use a wide variety of resources to develop their knowledge and understanding.
-Ranging from probots, to lego, to creating their own models to be run through the flowol software.
+Coding is a very important aspect of the national curriculum and the children are able to use a wide variety of resources to develop their knowledge and understanding, ranging from using Scratch, probots, to using Lego for creating their own models to be run through the lego software.
 Children use a wide variety of resources to make sure they are prepared for life in the wider world and moving onto secondary schools.

-Throughout KS2 pupils are taught:
+Throughout Key Stage Two, pupils are taught:

-- use sequence, selection and repetition in programs; work with variables and various forms of input and output - design, write and de bug programs to accomplish specific goals - explain how simple algorithms work and detect possible errors in them - understand the basics of a computer networks, including the internet - use search technologies effectively - design and create a range of programs, systems and content, which accomplish given goals. - use technology safely and respectfully
+- use sequence, selection and repetition in programs; work with variables and various forms of input and output; - design, write and de bug programs to accomplish specific goals; - explain how simple algorithms work and detect possible errors in them; - understand the basics of a computer networks, including the internet; - use search technologies effectively; - design and create a range of programs, systems and content, which accomplish given goals; - use technology safely and respectfully.

-How the subject is assessed
+How this subject is assessed

 Ongoing assessments are used by teachers to identify each child's progress.
 The children assess themselves according to their capability.
 Skills are reviewed throughout the year using the Focus Education: The Learning Challenge Curriculum, ensuring the children are successful and have the required skills to move on in their work in the following year group.
 Children who are more confident have the opportunity to enhance their understanding and application of computing skills with tasks designed specifically to challenge.